-Further discussions with the Department of Planning and Environment to amend current processes for Green Square will be required.
+Further discussions with the Department of Planning and Environment to amend current processes for Green Square and Ultimo/Pyrmont will be required.

-For Central Sydney, residual land and Schedule 7 land, the Program proposes funds be paid to the City and passed to any recommended provider identified on the Program, currently proposed as City West Housing only.
+For Central Sydney, residual land and Planning Proposal land, the Program proposes funds be paid to the City and passed to any recommended provider identified on the Program, currently proposed as City West Housing only.

-2.2.8 How are dedicated affordable housing dwellings to be allocated?
+2.3.9 How are dedicated affordable housing dwellings to be allocated?

-The Sydney LEP 2012 requires that, where the landowner or developer opts to dedicate affordable housing dwellings in the development, that they be built and dedicated to Council free of charge.
+The Town Centre LEPs require that, where the landowner or developer opts to dedicate affordable housing dwellings in the development, that they be built and dedicated to Council free of charge.
 Council would then transfer the dwellings to a community housing provider to be owned and managed in perpetuity as affordable rental housing for very low to moderate income households.